-The commission and Fisher-Price issued a warning Friday about the Rock 'n Play sleeper, citing reports of 10 infant deaths since 2015.
+A warning issued Friday by the commission and Fisher-Price cited reports of 10 infant deaths since 2015.

 The infants, who were 3 months or older, rolled from their back to their stomach or side while unrestrained, the commission said.
 The warning did not elaborate on what caused the infants’ death.

 The latest death was reported last month, said Patty Davis, a spokeswoman with CPSC.
 It’s unclear when the other deaths took place.

 The CPSC recommended the public stop using the sleeper if their children are 3 months old or “as soon as an infant exhibits rollover capabilities.”

 Davis said the commission is currently investigating the product.

 “If it turns out that it needs to be recalled, we will move forward with that,” Davis told CNN.

 Fisher-Price had previously warned consumers to stop using the product when infants can roll over and possibly fall.

 “[T]he reported deaths show that some consumers are still using the product when infants are capable of rolling and without using the three point harness restraint,” the warning said.

 Chuck Scothon, general manager at Fisher-Price, issued a statement Friday about the warning and noted the sleeper meets all “applicable safety standards.”